chriskrycho/v4.chriskrycho.com/content/tech/scales-of-feedback-time-in-software-development.md

 ----

-<i class=editorial>Thanks to my friend Ben Makuh for looking over an earlier draft of this piece and providing really helpful feedback on it!</i>
+<i class=editorial>Thanks to my friend Ben Makuh for looking over an earlier draft of this piece and providing really helpful feedback on it!
+Thanks as well to Greg Vaughn for noting shortly after I published it that pair programming also sits at the "immediate feedback" layer.</i>